-Victorian laws about guardianship and administration have been updated.
+Victorian laws about guardianship and administration were updated in March 2020.
 They aim to ensure that people with disabilities are best supported when making life decisions.

-From March 2020, the new Guardianship and Administration Act 2019 (the Act) will provide:
+The Guardianship and Administration Act 2019 (the Act) provides:

 - a more modern framework for the appointment of a guardian or administrator and